-The Wyell Young Leaders’ Unit exists to deliver leadership training to Explorer Scouts who are working as Young Leaders.
-YLs assist adult leader teams deliver Scouting to Beavers, Cubs and Scouts across the District (and beyond).
-DofE participants, under the age of 18, who are doing their Volunteering as Young Leaders in Cheltenham also receive training at Wyell.
+The Wyell Young Leaders’ Unit delivers leadership training to Explorer Scouts and DofE participants who are working as Young Leaders.
+Young Leaders assist adult leader teams deliver Scouting to Beavers, Cubs and Scouts.

-As with all the Young Leader Units in Gloucestershire, we welcome Young Leaders and DofE participants from other areas who either have no local YL unit, are unable to attend their local YL unit because of other commitments or need to complete the module which is being delivered at the time.
+As with all the Young Leader Units in Gloucestershire, we welcome Young Leaders and DofE participants from other areas who either have no local Young Leader Unit, are unable to attend their local Young Leader Unit because of other commitments or need to complete the module which is being delivered at the time.

 The Scout Association’s Young Leaders’ Scheme consists of 10 Modules and 4 Missions.
 Wyell meets once a month to work through the programme.
 Apart from the mandatory Module A, which has to be completed within three months of starting as a Young Leader (and preferably sooner), Young Leaders are free to choose which modules they wish to work on and they can be completed in any order.